 Theorem~\ref{thm:nnwidthN} reveals that the BDP behavior depends on the network architecture.
 In Fig.~\ref{fig:p_zeroinit_din1}, we plot the BDP with respect to increasing the number of layers at varying width from $N=2$ to $N=5$.
 A bias-free ReLU feed-forward NN with $d_{\text{in}}=1$ is employed with weights randomly initialized from symmetric distributions.
 The results of one million independent simulations are used to calculate each probability estimation.
 Numerical estimations are shown as symbols.
 The upper and lower bounds from Theorem~\ref{thm:nnwidthN} are also plotted with dash and dash-dot lines, respectively.
 We see that when the NN gets narrower, the probability of NN being BD grows faster as the depth increases.
 Also, at a fixed width $N$, the BDP grows as the number of layer increases.
 This is expected by Theorems~\ref{thm:dying-prob} and \ref{thm:nnwidthN}.

 Once the network is BD, we have no hope to train the network successfully.
-Here we provide a formal statement of the consequence of the network being BD. \begin{theorem} Suppose that the feed-forward ReLU neural network is BD.
+Here we provide a formal statement of the consequence of the network being BD. \begin{theorem} For any $\vec{\bm{N}}_L$, suppose $\bm{\theta}_{\vec{\bm{N}}_L}$ is initialized to be in $\mathfrak{J}_{\vec{\bm{N}}_L}$ defined in \eqref{def:dyingNN-event}.
 Then, for any loss function $\mathcal{L}$, and for any gradient based method, the ReLU network is optimized to be a constant function, which minimizes the loss. \end{theorem} \begin{proof} The proof can be found in Appendix~\ref{app:thm:nn2mean}. \end{proof}

-Theorem~\ref{thm:nn2mean} implies that no matter what gradient-based optimizers are employed including stochastic gradient desecent (SGD), SGD-Nesterov~\citep{sutskever2013importance}, AdaGrad~\citep{duchi2011adaptive}, AdaDelta~\citep{zeiler2012adadelta}, RMSProp~\citep{hintonlecture6a}, Adam~\citep{kingma2014adam}, BFGS~\citep{nocedal2006nonlinear}, L-BFGS~\citep{byrd1995limited}, the network is trained to be a constant function which minimizes the loss.
+Theorem~\ref{thm:nn2mean} implies that no matter what gradient-based optimizers are employed including stochastic gradient desecent (SGD), SGD-Nesterov~\cite{sutskever2013importance}, AdaGrad~\cite{duchi2011adaptive}, AdaDelta~\cite{zeiler2012adadelta}, RMSProp~\cite{hintonlecture6a}, Adam~\cite{kingma2014adam}, BFGS~\cite{nocedal2006nonlinear}, L-BFGS~\cite{byrd1995limited}, the network is trained to be a constant function which minimizes the loss.

 If the online-learning or the stochastic gradient method is employed, where the training data are independently drawn from a probability distribution $P_{\D}$, the optimized network is

 where the expectation $\mathbb{E}$ is taken with respect to $\x \sim P_{\D}$.
 For example, if $L^2$-loss is employed, i.e., $\ell(\N^L(\x),f(\x)) = (\N^L(\x)-f(\x))^2$, the resulting network is $\mathbb{E}[f(\x)]$.
 If $L^1$ loss is employed, i.e., $\ell(\N^L(\x),f(\x)) = |\N^L(\x)-f(\x))|$, the resulting network is the median of $f(\x)$ with respect to $\x \sim P_\D$.
 Note that the mean absolute error (MAE) and the mean squared error (MSE) used in practice are discrete versions of $L^1$ and $L^2$ loss, respectively, if the size of minibatch is large.